Home News What are Cat S, Cat N, and Cat B Cars? The Complete 2026 UK Guide to Insurance Write-Off Categories

 Cat B is more serious.
 These vehicles cannot be repaired and returned to the road.
 Their bodyshell must be crushed, although some parts can be removed and reused.

-That means a Cat B vehicle still may have value, but only as a source of usable parts, not as a road car.
-If you’re selling one, you’re selling it for dismantling or salvage value, not for repair and resale as a roadworthy vehicle.
+That means a Cat B vehicle still has value, but only as a source of usable parts — not as a road car.
+If you're selling one, you're selling it for dismantling or salvage value, not for repair and resale as a roadworthy vehicle.

 The 2026 rules you should know